 What to do first

-The fact is, there’s very little chance of you getting out of a car lease or any other sort of auto finance agreement without at least a little pain, but there are ways out, and some of them are not as expensive as you might think.
+There’s very little chance of you getting out of a car lease or any other sort of auto finance agreement without making some sort of settlement payment, but it doesn’t have to be as expensive as you might think.
 As soon as you realize you’re struggling to meet your car payments, you absolutely have to talk to the finance company.
 They will explain to you exactly how much it is going to cost you to hand back your vehicle early and terminate your agreement.
 You could accept this, hand the car back, and pay the outstanding fee, but there are ways to reduce the amount you end up paying to substantially less than the finance company will ask you for initially.

 How much will it cost to end a lease early?